leader image

 miozzio@ifh.rutgers.edu, (848) 932-5819

-Matthew Iozzio (MBA, Finance & Marketing, Rutgers Business School; MPP, Nonprofit Management, Rutgers Edward J. Bloustein School of Planning and Public Policy) is the Associate Director of the Institute for Health Survey/Data Core.
-Matt led the development initiative for the Core for over a year.
-He was heavily involved in the planning process, formation of the business model, and lead-up to the Day 1 implementation of the Core.
-Matt communicated closely with various stakeholders in the IFH community, Rutgers University administration, and with other Core organizations at other peer institutions.
+Matthew Iozzio (MBA, Finance & Marketing, Rutgers Business School; MPP, Nonprofit Management, Rutgers Edward J. Bloustein School of Planning and Public Policy) is the Associate Director of the Institute for Health Data Core.
+In his role, Matt played a pivotal leadership role in the development and launch of the IFH Data Core in 2019.
+He spearheaded the initiative’s strategic planning, Core’s business model design, and engagement with key stakeholders at the IFH and Rutgers community, and with other peer institutions, culminating in a successful Day 1 implementation.

-Matt is also a senior project manager at the Rutgers Center for Pharmacoepidemiology and Treatment Science (PETS).
-At PETS, he also provides strategic planning for new initiatives and development of PETS, leads key marketing initiatives, and assists in management support for research and administrate ventures.
-Additionally, Matt is involved with directly supporting the submission and several ongoing research projects and the Center’s overall business functions, including financial modeling.
+Matt is also Director of Finance and Administration at the Rutgers Center for Pharmacoepidemiology and Treatment Science (PETS).
+At PETS, he also provides strategic planning for new initiatives and development of the Center, manages key business and financial activities, and provides, management support for research and administrative ventures.
+Additionally, Matt is involved with providing guidance on pre-award and post-award processes, where he serves as a member of several study teams on active research projects.

 Prior to joining IFH and PETS, Matt worked with several volunteer and nonprofit agencies in various roles and also worked full-time at the Rutgers University Police Department where he managed the operations of the Community Service Officer Program.